 - innodb_file_per_table

-All InnoDB tables and indexes are stored in the system tablespace. innodb_file_per_table tablespaces provide an alternative, where InnoDB table and its indexes are stored in a separate .ibd data file.
-Each .ibd data file represents an individual tablespace.
-This feature is controlled by the innodb_file_per_table configuration option, which is enabled by default. innodb_file_per_table tells InnoDB if it should store data and indexes in shared tablespace(innodb_file_per_table=off) or in a separate .ibd file for each table(innodb_file_per_table =on).
-One of the advantages is that it may improve the chances of a successful recovery and save time when corruption occurs.
+InnoDB stores all tables and indexes in the system tablespace by default.
+However, innodb_file_per_table provides an alternative where InnoDB stores each table and its indexes in a separate .ibd data file, creating individual tablespaces.
+The innodb_file_per_table option controls this behavior, and it is enabled by default.
+When enabled (innodb_file_per_table = on), InnoDB stores data and indexes in separate .ibd files for each table.
+If disabled (innodb_file_per_table = off), it stores them in the shared tablespace.
+One key advantage of this approach is that it can increase the likelihood of a successful recovery and reduce downtime when corruption occurs.

 - innodb_flush_log_at_trx_commit

 If innodb_flush_log_at_trx_commit=0 then InnoDB writes the modified data to log file and flush the log file every second, but it will not do anything at transaction commit.
-If in case the system crashes, all the unflushed data will not be recoverable, since it is not written to log files or stored disks.
+In case the system crashes, all the unflushed data will not be recoverable, since it is not written to log files or stored disks.
 If innodb_flush_log_at_trx_commit=1 then InnoDB writes the log buffer to the transaction log and flush to durable storage for every transaction.
 If innodb_flush_log_at_trx_commit=2 then InnoDB writes the log buffer to a log file at every commit but doesn’t write data to disk.
 InnoDB flush data once every second.
 Even if the system crashes, data in the log file will be available and can be recoverable.

 OTHER SETTINGS